 B. Back country camping is allowed on the riverbanks of the New and Gauley Rivers on NPS-owned land so long as there is no resource damage.

-C. Group camping is allowed by special use permit only at the Dun Glen and Burnwood group camping areas.
+C. Group camping is allowed by special use permit only at the Meadow Creek and Burnwood group camping areas.

 D. “Primitive Drive In” campsites have been developed at the following locations: